Good Reduction of K3 Surfaces: The N eron--Ogg--Shafarevich criterion

 \subsection{The criterion}

 Let us remind the reader of Section \ref{subsec: potential semi-stable reduction}, where we introduced Assumption $(\star)$ and established it in several cases.

-\begin{Theorem} Let $X$ be a K3 surface over $K$ with $p\neq2$ that satisfies $(\star)$.
-If the $G_K$-action on $\Het{2}(X_{\overline{K}},\QQ_\ell)$ is unramified for some $\ell\neq p$, then \begin{enumerate} \item there exists a model of $X$ that is a projective scheme over $\OO_K$, and whose geometric special fiber is a K3 surface with at worst RDP singularities. \item There exists a finite and unramified extension $L/K$ such that $X_L$ has good reduction. \end{enumerate} \end{Theorem}
+\begin{Theorem} Let $X$ be a K3 surface over $K$ that satisfies $(\star)$.
+If the $G_K$-representation on $\Het{2}(X_{\overline{K}},\QQ_\ell)$ is unramified for some $\ell\neq p$, then \begin{enumerate} \item there exists a model of $X$ that is a projective scheme over $\OO_K$, whose special fiber is a K3 surface with at worst RDP singularities. \item There exists an integer $N$, independent of $X$ and $K$, and a finite unramified extension $L/K$ of degree $\leq N$ such that $X_L$ has good reduction over $L$. \end{enumerate} \end{Theorem}

 \prf By Theorem \ref{thm: matsumoto}, there exists a finite Galois extension $M/K$, say, with group $G$ and possibly ramified, such that there exists a smooth model of $X_M$

 Choose an ample invertible sheaf ${\cal L}$ on $X$.
 Then, by Proposition \ref{prop: termination of flops}, we can replace ${\cal X}$ by another smooth model of $X$ such that the pull-back of ${\cal L}$ to $X_M$ restricts to an invertible sheaf on ${\cal X}_0$ that is big and nef.